-President Rousseff to take stand in impeachment trial
+Rousseff takes stand in Brazil impeachment trial

 Who is behind the impeachment?

-Again, like many things in Brazil's tumultuous political landscape, it depends whom you ask.
+Again, like many things in Brazil's tumultuous political landscape, it depends on whom you ask.
 But in the country's lower house, one man had been leading the charge: Eduardo Cunha.

 Cunha launched a bid to impeach Rousseff in December.
-He was the speaker of the lower house until last month, when the Supreme Court suspended him from all congressional duties for allegedly obstructing corruption investigations and intimidating lawmakers.
+He was the speaker of the lower house until April when the Supreme Court suspended him from all congressional duties over allegations of obstructing corruption investigations and intimidating lawmakers.
 He resigned in July.